The British blues scene grew up in the late 1950's around ex-skiffle band players

 Free.

-One side-effect of the British Invasion of America of the mid 1960's - the music of The Rolling Stones and Cream in particular -
+One side-effect of the British Invasion of America in the mid 1960's - the music of The Rolling Stones and Cream in particular -

-was that mainstream white America finally woke up to the blues, and started taking notice of the originators of the music
+was that mainstream white America finally woke up to the blues as a part of their musical heritage, and started taking notice of the originators of the music

 they were hearing played by white Europeans.
-This opened doors that had previously been closed to many black artists, including
+This opened doors that had previously been closed to many black artists such as

 As an aside, Led Zeppelin's blues rock standard "Dazed And Confused", although credited to